cihipi/Leaderboard-JSON/README.md

 - HTML
 - CSS
 - JavaScript
-3. You can change this to tabs by editting your settings in the top right hand corner.
+3. You can change this to tabs by editing your settings in the top right hand corner.
 ![Edit the settings by choosing tabs](./images/tabs.png)
 4. Select the javascript tab or window.
 5. Towards the top of the JavaScript page you should see a similar looking JSON file in red.